search

 Google applies significantly stricter E-E-A-T standards to YMYL content.
 A health article from an anonymous, uncredentialed author will have a hard time ranking, no matter how technically sound its optimization is.

-• Appear in rich results and featured snippets: Google prefers trustworthy content for snippets, knowledge panels, and People Also Ask boxes.
+• Rich results and featured snippets: Google prefers high-trust content for snippets, knowledge panels, and People Also Ask boxes.

 How to Improve Your Site’s E-E-A-T

-Improving E-E-A-T involves both on-page and off-page factors.
+Improving E-E-A-T involves both on-page and off-page work.
 Here are practical steps for each component:

 1. Showcase First-Hand Experience